Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 Here is a list of known issues that are being addressed.

-- **Missing information**
-    - Time taken by the client to read the response from Kong is missing.
-The transaction map showns an empty box
-    - Upstream status code is not populated in the root span
-- **Incorrect span orders in cae of high resolution spans**
+- **Incorrect span orders in case of high resolution spans**
-    - WHen the timimg resolution is high few spans may be displayed in wrong order
+    - When the timimg resolution is high few spans may be displayed in wrong order
 - **Incorrect handling of 5xx errors**
   - Broken traces when the backend returns a 5xx error.
 Ex: When DNS name resolution failed
 - **Missing spans during high traffic volumes**